Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 This study will include some allegorical interpretations.
-Although the places, events, and characters of this story are literal, they also symbolize deeper spiritual truths relevant to our Christian journey.
+Although this story's places, events, and characters are literal, they also symbolize deeper spiritual truths relevant to our Christian journey.

 Now all these things happened to them as examples, and they (the Old Testament events) were written for our admonition

 — I Corinthians 10:11